Want a Library of Things in your London neighbourhood?

 Are you based in London?
 Want to help start a Library of Things site with your community?

-In order to Get London Sharing, we're looking for 9 brilliant communities and partners to start and host a Library of Things site with us.
+We're looking for brilliant people & host spaces who want to start and host a Library of Things site, supported by us.

 To express your interest and find out more, fill in the Register Your Interest form below – and join one of our tours.

 But first, some information on how it all works.

 We've designed this process to make sure we find enthusiastic, collaborative people to work with, and to make sure everyone knows what to expect: